Church | Cultural Heritage

 Oslo Cathedral

-Oslo Cathedral (previoulsly Our Savior's church) was inaugurated in 1697 as the city's third cathedral.
-Originally built in the style of baroque, the church got neo-gothic interior in 1850.
-In 1950 the church was renovated back again to its original baroque style.
+Oslo Cathedral was inaugurated in 1697 as the city's third cathedral.
+The church is built in a baroque style with neo-gothic interior from 1850.

 Address